CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

 3. After you Sign up, you will receive a welcome email from noc@tier3.com for verification.
 Click on the verification link and choose your password.
 Your account will be active right away.

-###Iformation for Submitting the Ticket
+###Information for Submitting the Ticket

 Partners need to make sure they email the right email alias based on the urgency of the issue.
 You can use the ZenDesk for submitting tickets, the default priority for those tickets will be low.
 We recommend emailing.
 The following information needs to be provided while submitting a ticket:

-#	Partner Ticket Number (if tracked under a different number on your end)
+*	Partner Ticket Number (if tracked under a different number on your end)
-#	Customer Name and Alias
+*	Customer Name and Alias
-#	External IP
+*	External IP
-#	Root/Admin Password if CenturyLink Cloud (still referred as Tier3 account) to Login
+*	Root/Admin Password if CenturyLink Cloud (still referred as Tier3 account) to Login
-#	PIN (It is under Profile setting - details in section below)
+*	PIN (It is under Profile setting - details in section below)
-#	Server Name
+*	Server Name
-#	Your control.tier3.com Username and Pin Number
+*	Your control.tier3.com Username and Pin Number
-#	Copy of the Error(s)
+*	Copy of the Error(s)
-#	Brief description of the problem
+*	Brief description of the problem
-#	Troubleshooting steps we have taken to verify/solve the problem
+*	Troubleshooting steps we have taken to verify/solve the problem
-#	Which Stack the Error/Server is on that is Having Issues
+*	Which Stack the Error/Server is on that is Having Issues
-#	Screenshot of Issue if Possible/Available
+*	Screenshot of Issue if Possible/Available
-#	Your Full Name on all Ticket Updates
+*	Your Full Name on all Ticket Updates
-#	Email Address of Anyone That Needs to be cc’d.
+*	Email Address of Anyone That Needs to be cc’d.
 The best practise is to add your Account Rep at CenturyLink to this email

 ###SLA for Support